-In this article we will show you the step by step approach to create SQL Server Roles.
-There are two approaches to create Server Roles: SQL Server Management Studio, and Transact SQL query.
-This article explains both these approaches with example.
+Step by step approach to create SQL Server Roles using SQL Server Management Studio, and Transact SQL query.
 Before we start configuring new Server Roles, let me show you the list of default Server Roles in our SQL Server Management Studio

-Following are list of Server Roles available in SQL Server
+Following are the list of Server Roles available in SQL Server

 - bulkadmin: Member of this role can run the Bulk Insert Statements.

 - dbcreator: Member of this role can Create, Alter, Restore, and Drop any Database in SQL.